 - Premium Quality TiCo HI-Density Carbide Ripping Blend that allows maximum performance

-- Thin Kerf provides quicker feed rate and reduced waste
+- Thin Kerf provides a quicker feed rate and reduces waste

-- Blades’ ideal thickness ranges from .75 inch to 2.75 inch that allows you to use it on the plywoods and also on the normal lumbers.
+- Blades’ ideal thickness ranges from .75 inches to 2.75 inches, allowing you to use it on the plywoods and the normal lumbers.

 - Top-rated ripping blade (perfect 5-star Amazon rating)

-- Thin kerf provides a quicker feed-rate and least amount of waste
+- Thin Kerf provides a quicker feed-rate and the least amount of waste

-- The blade comes in many different sizes starting from 8 inches to 12 inches and miter saws
+- The blade comes in many different sizes, starting from 8 inches to 12 inches, and mitre saws

 - Not purposed nor even works well on the chipboards or laminates